gov-cy/staging-govcy-design-system-docs/src/components/accordion.md

 ```

 ## Step by step accordion
 Step by step accordion is mostly used for services.
-Refer to ==step by step navigation pattern== for more details.
+Refer to [step by step navigation pattern](../../patterns/step_by_step_navigation/) for more details.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">